A Beginner's Guide to Using Medical Marijuana

 What Type of Health Care Provider Can Recommend Marijuana for Qualifying Conditions?

-Any licensed California healthcare provider, including but not necessarily, your primary physician, can write you a recommendation.
+Any licensed healthcare provider, including but not necessarily, your primary physician, can write you a recommendation.
 It can be more time efficient and is generally suggested to first talk with your primary or treating physician, however, if this fails, there are some doctors who exclusively see patients for medical marijuana evaluations (often referred to as medical cannabis doctors).
 Here's a good read on "Tips for Finding a Reputable Marijuana Clinic."

 - Medical Doctor (MD)